reconhub/learn/content/post/practical-real-time-response-3.md

 simulates the early assessment and reconstruction of an Ebola Virus Disease (EVD) outbreak.
 Please make sure you have gone through parts 1 and 2 before starting part 3.
-In part 3 of the practical, we give an introduction to transmission chain reconstruction using outbreaker2.
+In part 3 of the practical, we give an introduction to transmission chain reconstruction using `outbreaker2`.

 ## Learning outcomes

 By the end of this practical (part 3), you should be able to:

-  - Use the outbreaker2 package to reconstruct who infected whom using epidemiological and genetic data
+  - Use the `outbreaker2` package to reconstruct who infected whom using epidemiological and genetic data
   - Understand how different types of data contribute to our understanding of who infected whom
-  - Understand the various outputs from outbreaker2, especially the uncertainty associated with any conclusions we draw from them
+  - Interpret the various outputs from `outbreaker2`, and understand the uncertainty associated with any conclusions you draw
   - Visualise a consensus tree using epicontacts

 ## Context: A novel EVD outbreak in a fictional country in West Africa